dannyvassallo/meghantrainor/README.md

 pwd
 ```

-It should turn up "rdvipguest"
+It should turn up "meghantrainor"

 ## Analytics Setup